zawoj/zawoj/README.md

 - 🌱 I’m currently learning Systems architecture and Devops
 - 💬 Ask me about anything
 - 🛠 I'm currently work on PayloadCMS plugins.
-- ⚡I'm passionate about geopolitics, the stock market, and both World War II.
+- ⚡I'm passionate about geopolitics, the stock market, and World War II.
   <!-- - 📫 How to reach me: zawojit@gmail.com -->

 ## Everyday Technologies